av-savchenko/face-emotion-recognition/README.md

 | [enet_b2_7.pt](models/affectnet_emotions/enet_b2_7.pt) | -    | - | 65.91   | 66.34   | 59.63  | 69.84  |

 Please note, that we report the accuracies for AFEW and VGAFonly on the subsets, in which MTCNN detects facial regions.
 The code contains also computation of overall accuracy on the complete testing set, which is slightly lower due to the absence of faces or failed face detection.

+## Usage
+A special [python package](python-package) was prepared to simplify the usage of our models for face expression recognition and extraction of visual emotional embeddings.

 In order to run our code on the datasets, please prepare them firstly using our TensorFlow notebooks: [train_emotions.ipynb](src/train_emotions.ipynb), [AFEW_train.ipynb](src/AFEW_train.ipynb) and [VGAF_train.ipynb](src/VGAF_train.ipynb).